poshaughnessy/llama-vision/README.md

 ## Instructions

 Load it up and point your camera at a llama.
-If you don't have a real llama to hand (😦), you can try pointing it at a picture or video of a llama.
+If you don't have a real llama to hand (sad 😦), you can try pointing it at a picture or video of a llama.

-When a llama is detected, you will be rewarded appropriately.

-Please note: This is a Llama Detector.
-Alpacas are not llamas.
-Trying to fool the Dector with an alpaca is cheating and cheating is wrong.
+*Please note:* This is a _Llama_ Detector.
+Trying to fool the Dector with an alpaca is plain cheating and cheating is wrong.
 Go take a long, hard look at yourself.
 Yes, you.
 We know your type. 😒

 ## Development